Juan Manuel de Rosas: Absolute power

-A plebiscite was held to determine whether the citizens of Buenos Aires supported Rosas's reelection and resumption of dictatorial powers.
+A plebiscite was held to determine whether the citizens of Buenos Aires supported Rosas' reelection and resumption of dictatorial powers.
 During his governorship from 1829 to 1832, Rosas had reduced the election process to a farce.
 He had installed loyal associates as justices of the peace, powerful officeholders with administrative and judicial functions who were also charged with tax collection, leading militia and presiding over elections.
 Through the exclusion of voters and intimidation of the opposition, the justices of the peace delivered any result Rosas favored.
 Half of the members of the House of Representatives faced reelection each year, and the opposition to Rosas had quickly been eliminated through rigged elections, allowing him to control the legislature.
 Control over finances had been stripped from the legislature, and its approval of legislation turned into a rubber stamp to preserve a semblance of democracy.
-The result of the 1835 election was a predictable 99.9 percent "yes" vote.
+The result of the 1835 election was a predictable 99.9 per cent "yes" vote.